 It’s really the ingredients that are more of a hassle – the steps for this berbere recipe are pretty simple, if perhaps a little tedious.
 First things first, if starting from whole dried New Mexico chiles, they need to be ground into a powder.
 I remove the seeds, chop them and add them to my coffee grinder to pulverize them.

 Next, begin making the berbere paste by cooking down a mixture of garlic, onions, and ginger.
 Add whole spices until they’re roasted, then add some more ground spices, including New Mexico chili powder.
-Finally, add tomato paste, water, and a few basil leaves.
+Finally, add water, and a few basil leaves.
 Blend everything together until smooth.

 And that’s it!
 You are now empowered to make deliciously authentic tasting Ethiopian-inspired dishes using your own homemade berbere paste!
 Berbere is wonderful for seasoning just about any vegetarian dish, but (IMO) especially lentils.